Immigration Law

 DACA and Remaining in the United States

-As of May 1, 2024, there is a U.S. district court order in Texas blocking first-time DACA applications, and new applications will not be processed.
+As of May 1, 2024, there is a U.S. district court order in Texas blocking first-time DACA applications, and new applications will not be granted status.
 However, current DACA recipients can continue to renew their DACA status.
 If you have questions about your immigration status and changing immigration laws, talk to an immigration lawyer about your legal rights.

 What Is DACA?